The New Body News and Wellness Letter eZine

 and Wellness Letter.

-An aside: Great advice, but I might also add that for me always having "good hair" days is very important.
-And the best way for me to achiev that is by wearing a wig for most occassions except for my serious sports endeavors or wilderness camping adventures.
-My favorite wig brand is Raquel Welch.
+Great advice, but I might also add that for me always having "good hair" days is very important.
+And the best way for me to achieve that is by wearing a wig for most occasions except for my serious sports endeavors or wilderness camping adventures.
+After a lot of trial and error purchases I now can say that my favorite wig brand is Raquel Welch.
 Therefore I am always on the outlook for great prices on Raquel Welch wigs.
 I tend to shop for Raquel Welch wigs at an online store called ElegantWigs.
 Their customer service folks are the best.
 Wig shopping is such a personal experience.
 Michael is your dream customer service rep. He is extremely knowledgeable, patient, and will go the extra mile for you.
+When I first spoke to Michael about a particular wig I was very unhappy with that I had bought at another online store, he spent a lot of time explaining the difference between a standard or an open cap constructions found on less expensive wigs and monofilament cap constructions with or without lave fronts and/ or weft or 100% hand tied sides and backs.
+The monofilament wigs are more expensive and if it has 100% hand tied sides and backs the price goes up even more.
+However, monofilament top cap constructions really do make a difference.
+A 100% Hand tied monofilament top creates the appearance of a natural scalp and hair growth while allowing multi-directional styling with hair parting options.
+If the wig also has a lace front, the front hair line looks natural and you can style the wig off your face.
+Many Raquel Welch wigs have a Memory Cap Base which is the ultimate in fit and comfort within this price range.
+The cap learns the shape of your head, and stretches to memorize the perfect fit as if custom made for you.
+This information allowed me to select those wig styles that had the mono cap construction.
+I stick with the synthetic fiber wigs because the human hair wigs are sooo much more expensive and require the same type of upkeep natural hair does.
+They may last longer, but the synthetic wigs from Raquel Welch made with their Vibralite Synthetic hair fiber which mimics the look and feel of protein rich soft and silky, natural hair so just so nice.
 Wearing a wig gives me extra confidence that I look good from head to toe.
 You can be in great physical shape, dress smartly, yet look slovenly if your hair is a mess.
 With my Raquel Welch wigs, I always look totally put together which raises my confidence as I stride out into the world.

 Words Of Inspiration: